abbeycode/UnzipKit/README.md

 1. Log messages don't have final punctuation (like these list items)
 1. Messages that note a C function is about to be called, rather than a higher level UnzipKit or Cocoa method, end with "...", since it's not expected for them to log any details of their own

-#### Unmarked (default) log level
+#### Default log level

-These are rare – such as an archive being initialized (along with its arguments), and a file being deleted from an archive – that would be generally useful to anyone looking at logs, whether something went wrong or not
+There should be no messages at this level, so that it's possible for a consumer of the API to turn off _all_ diagnostic logging from it, as detailed above.
+It's only possible to `log config --mode "level:off"` for a process, not a subsystem.

-#### Info
+#### Info log level

 Info level log statements serve the following specific purposes.

+1. Major action is taken, such as initializing an archive object, or deleting a file from an archive
 1. Noting each public method has been called, and the arguments with which it was called
 1. Signposting the major actions a public method takes
 1. Notifying that an atypical condition has occurred (such as an action causing an early stop in a block or a NO return value)
 1. Noting that a loop is about to occur, which will contain debug-level messages for each iteration

-#### Debug
+#### Debug log level

 Most messages fall into this category, making it extremely verbose.
 All non-error messages that don't fall into either of the other two categories should be debug-level, with some examples of specific cases below.